jolars/moloch/docs/index.md

 ## Interactions with Other Color Themes

-[moloch]{.sans-serif} can be used along with any other Beamer color theme, such as `crane` or `seahorse`.
-If you wish to do this, it is usually best to include the [moloch]{.sans-serif} subpackages individually so the [moloch]{.sans-serif}
-color theme is never loaded.
-This will prevent conflicts between the [moloch]{.sans-serif} color theme and your preferred theme.
+Moloch can be used along with any other Beamer color theme, such as `crane` or `seahorse`.
+If you wish to do this, it is usually best to include the Moloch subpackages individually so the Moloch color theme is never loaded.
+This will prevent conflicts between the Moloch color theme and your preferred theme.

 For example, overriding the color theme as follows may not work as expected because
-``loads the [moloch]{.sans-serif} color theme, which defines a relationship between the frametitle background and the primary palette of the theme.
+``loads the Moloch color theme, which defines a relationship between the frametitle background and the primary palette of the theme.
 Since`seahorse` assumes a different relationship between its palettes, the result is a grey, rather than periwinkle, frametitle background.